DarkLordZeus/Anthirium/README.md

 # 🧱 Java Peer-to-Peer Blockchain

-A simple peer-to-peer blockchain implementation in Java.
+Anthirium : A peer-to-peer blockchain implementation in Java.
 This project demonstrates basic concepts of blockchain such as block creation, proof of work, peer-to-peer communication, and chain validation using socket programming.

 ---